-As a public institution, UMMS is dedicated to improving health in our communities, locally, statewide and across the globe.
-Over the years our local commitment to improving community health has been evident in many ongoing partnerships with the City of Worcester’s Division of Public Health and other community-based partners.
+As the Commonwealth’s public medical school, UMMS is dedicated to improving health in our communities, locally, statewide and across the globe.
+Over the years, our local commitment to improving community health has been evident in many ongoing partnerships with the City of Worcester’s Division of Public Health and other community-based partners.
 Examples include: